Wayfinder Farm-Site Labs

 This circular economy provides an inclusive food industry for greater access and availability for all.

-The Microfactory Project supports a regional, decentralized –based, value added system of off-the-grid kitchens in refurbished shipping containers for capturing farm harvests making end-user products.
+The Microfactory Project vision supports a regional, decentralized –based, value added system of off-the-grid kitchens in refurbished shipping containers for capturing farm harvests making end-user products.
 The units will include a clean energy-based, passive solar dryer to work in tandem with the kitchen container.

 The 30 %By ‘30 Initiative is the marketing arm that supports an island wide Hawaiian grown and milled canoe-plant flour product supported by home kitchens, chefs, grocers, bakeries, restaurants, hotels and anywhere that serves food.